 minister to God >> Jesus died for us; now it's our turn to die for Him

 -- This verse goes with verses 3-7.
-If

 we literally or figuratively die, we will find His presence.
 The way Jesus

-the Holy Spirit is everywhere.
+anymore.
 Plus, when we meet Jesus face-to-face, combined

 life to come.